-For all children who receive more than 75 days of 'short breaks' in every 12 months LAC status applies and an Independent Reviewing Officer is appointed.
+For all children who receive more than 75 days of 'short breaks' in every 12 months CIC status applies and an Independent Reviewing Officer is appointed.
 As the care arranged is not continuous academic attainment does not have to be reported in the same way to the DfE.

-All these groups are said to be "Looked After Children" (LAC).
+All these groups are said to be "Children in care" (CIC).
 They may be looked after by our local authority or may be in the care of another authority but living in ours.

-For the purpose of this policy, previously looked after children include those:
+For the purpose of this policy, previous CIC include those:

-- that were adopted from care - that left care under a Special Guardianship Order - that left care under a Residential Order on or after 14 October 1991 (under the Children Act 1989); - that left care through a Child Arrangement Order - that were adopted from abroad but were in state or church care in their country of origin - a) The Name of the Designated Teacher for Looked After and Previously Looked After Children at Hawthorn Primary School is:
+- that were adopted from care - that left care under a Special Guardianship Order - that left care under a Residential Order on or after 14 October 1991 (under the Children Act 1989); - that left care through a Child Arrangement Order - that were adopted from abroad but were in state or church care in their country of origin - a) The Name of the Designated Teacher for CIC and previously looked After children at Hawthorn Primary School is: